flexible-collision-library/fcl/README.md

 ## Installation

+Before compiling FCL, please make sure boost and libccd (for collision checking between convex objects and is available here https://github.com/danfis/libccd) are installed.
+For libccd, make sure to compile from github version instead of the zip file from the webpage, because one bug fixing is not included in the zipped version.

+Some optional libraries need to be installed for some optional capability of FCL.
+For octree collision, please install the octomap library from http://octomap.github.com.
+For global penetration depth, please install FLANN from https://github.com/mariusmuja/flann.
+For global penetration depth test, please install tinyxml.

 CMakeLists.txt is used to generate makefiles in Linux or Visual studio projects in windows.
 In command line, run
 ``` cmake
 mkdir build